Unit 3 - Practice Quiz

 Likelihood estimation in ML context Hard

-A. The reciprocal of the sample variance
+A. The sample variance

-B. The sample mean,
+B. The reciprocal of the sample mean,

-C. The reciprocal of the sample mean,
+C. The reciprocal of the sample variance

-D. The sample variance
+D. The sample mean,

 52 The Maximum A Posteriori (MAP) estimate incorporates a prior belief about the parameters, while the Maximum Likelihood Estimate (MLE) does not.
 Under which specific condition on the prior distribution do the MAP and MLE estimates become identical?